Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization

-We focus our work on object-level reconstruction.
-By utilizing the bounded property of objects, we limit our implicit function to a bounding box for full usage of the model capacity.
-We also use the bounding box to guide our sampling strategy during supervision, creating quick and precise reconstruction.
-To integrate newly collected view information as much as possible into the implicit model, we propose a supervision approach considering both free and valid rays, as this provides sufficient information for uncertainty evaluation and fine reconstruction.
+To enable our method to be used in real-time robotics applications, we follow the network architecture used in Instant-NGP \cite{muller2022instant}.
+Depth information is also incorporated for faster convergence and fine-grained geometry.
+By utilizing the bounded nature of objects, we limit our implicit function to a bounding box for full usage of the model capacity.
+The bounding box also guides our sampling strategy during supervision, leading to more refined and cleaner object models.
+Both free and valid rays provide sufficient information for uncertainty evaluation and high-precision reconstruction.